Skip to main content

 Plants are positioned.

-The client was always the author
+Recognising you were always the author

 But that is rarely the case.

-Their ideas.
+Your ideas.

-Their lifestyle.
+Your lifestyle.

-Their aspirations.
+Your aspirations.

-The designer’s role is not to be the sole creative source.
+A garden designer’s role is not to be the sole creative source.

-To contribute insight that enhances the outcome.
+To contribute insights that enhance and broaden the outcome.

 “Yes.
 That’s exactly what we imagined.”